What's Your Conflict Style?

 The Diplomat

-The Diplomat, as we call them, is a person who is often seen as agreeable and accommodating.
+Having The Diplomat as one of your top relationship conflict styles is not necessarily a bad situation.
+This is a person who is often seen as agreeable and accommodating.
 They are the ones who are always ready to lend a hand, often putting the needs of others before their own.
-They are the peacemakers, the ones who avoid conflict and strive for harmony.
+They are the peace makers, the ones who avoid conflict and strive for harmony.
 They are often seen as non-assertive, always seeking approval, and never disagreeing.
 They are the ones who go with the flow, even if it's not what they truly want.

 Despite these challenges, the Diplomat's style is not without its advantages.
 They are often praised for being selfless and are rarely blamed if things go wrong due to their avoidance of responsibility.
 They are also often liked and appreciated for their easy-going and agreeable nature.

-However, it's important to note that while the Diplomat is often seen as a peacemaker, they may also struggle with feelings of powerlessness, stress, and anger over their inability to refuse what may be unreasonable demands made of them by others.
+It's important to note that while the Diplomat is often seen as a peace maker, they may also struggle with feelings of powerlessness, stress, and anger over their inability to refuse what may be unreasonable demands made of them by others.
 This can lead to self-criticism, a lack of self-confidence, and an inability to accept themselves as they are.

 The Analyst

 The Analyst is a type of individual who tends to approach conflict and anger through a lens of intellectualization.
-They often use their intellect as a shield, distancing themselves from the emotional aspects of a situation by focusing on logic, facts, and analysis.
+As a the most intellectual of relationship conflict styles, they often use their smarts as a shield, distancing themselves from the emotional aspects of a situation by focusing on logic, facts, and analysis.
 This can be seen as a form of disowned anger, where the emotional response is suppressed or ignored in favor of a more detached, cerebral approach.

 While this approach can sometimes be useful in preventing impulsive, emotional reactions, it can also hinder emotional connection and empathy.
 It's important for the Analyst to recognize when intellectualization is serving as a barrier to emotional engagement and to work on integrating emotional awareness into their responses.